Kristian2109/BankSoftware/README.md

     - You can cansel your account after successfuly giving your password.
 The ballance should be 0 to do this.

 8. Logout
-    - go back to the beginning menu
+    - Go back to the beginning menu.